cmohge1/lrbs-digital-editing-intro-2019/day5.md

 **Some final thoughts**:

-Ther is no "best" way to publish digital editions: what you choose depends on your research questions and the needs of your project.
+There is no "best" way to publish digital editions: what you choose depends on your research questions and the needs of your documents.
 There is no pre-determined out-of-the-box solution that gives you everything you need.
 Collaboration is essential.
-A sophisticated project will require software developers, but you will now be well-placed to communicate with them.
+A sophisticated project will require software developers and resources, but you will now be well-placed to communicate with team members and colleagues.
 The editorial scholarship is yours, and it is reflected in the encoding.
 What you make of it will be the result of teamwork.
 Good luck!